 Although she was the queen of Egypt, little is known about the life of Ankhesenamun following the death of King Tut.

-Ankhesenamun was born Princess Ankhesenpaaten in 1350 B.C., the third of six daughters born to King Akhenaton and Queen Nefertiti.
+Ankhesenamun was born Princess Ankhesenpaaten sometime around 1350 B.C., the third of six daughters born to King Akhenaten and Queen Nefertiti.
 For over three thousand years, much of her life has been a mystery, a fascinating patchwork of bizarre facts and strange omissions.

 Though her story is remarkable in its own right, it’s Ankhesenamun’s half-brother who catapulted her to historical prominence: King Tutankhamun, or King Tut, is the most famous Egyptian pharaoh on the planet because of his intact, treasure-laden tomb found in 1922.
-Hardly anyone knows King Tut’s wife, Ankhesenamun.

 Yes, you read that right.

 Ankhesenamun was both King Tut’s half-sister and his wife.

 It was a different world: Egypt was experiencing dramatic religious upheaval, and a dynasty hung in the balance.
 Incenstuous marriages among the ruling class weren’t unprecedented.

 In fact, Ankhesenamun’s marriage to Tutankhamun might not have been her first inter-family marriage — or even her last.

 The Beginning: The Religious Upheaval That Made A Dynasty Disappear

 Incest made sense to the ruling families of Ancient Egypt.
 Their power came with its own mythos; many believed — or at least publicly claimed — they were descended from gods.